History of the George Washington Union

 The George Washington Union continues to grow and uphold its commitment to harmony, unity, and diversity.
 As a continental obedience, it allows its lodges to work in English, French, or Spanish.
 In addition to the Ancient and Accepted Scottish Rite, the obedience has revived its use of the French Rite, which was its founding Rite in 1976.

-The Masonic Obedience
+Understanding Masonic Obedience